johnson banks Company blurb & biogs

 Johnson lectures on design and branding across the world, and for several years has run a highly subscribed branding workshop for D&AD for both individuals and client groups.
 The company’s work has been exhibited globally, most notably in a solo exhibition at the Creation Gallery in Ginza in 2004.

-Johnson is the company’s creative and strategy director, aided by researcher/designer Miho Aishima followed by the design team, led by senior designers Kath Tudball, Julia Woollams and Pali Palavathanan.
+Johnson is the company’s creative and strategy director, aided by account director Katherine Heaton, followed by the design team which is led by design director Julia Woollams.

 We like to keep it small, be beholden to no-one financially and choose our projects carefully so that clients can still get direct access to Johnson and his team.